RomanSemenchenko/awesome-app/README.md

 # awesome-app
-This repository keep app that displays my skills in programming щт С#.
+This repository keep app that displays my skills in programming on С#.